Pricing

 There are many benefits to a seasonal menu.
 First, featuring in-season ingredients ensures your seasonal dishes and flavors are fresh.
 Sourcing a farm-to-table menu from local farms and producers demonstrates a commitment to the community while also improving menu quality — two things customers love.

 Seasonal menus may also be more environmentally- and cost-friendly, as you won’t have to pay more to source out-of-season ingredients from faraway places.
-That’s nice because 51% of diners say they’re more likely to eat at eco-conscious restaurants.
+According to the latest research from Datassential, 90% of consumers say sustainability, in general, matters to them.
+This is especially true for Gen Z diners, who ranked natural, organic, and sustainable items as highly important.

 Seasonal foods help keep food costs down while offering dishes that diners crave at specific times of the year.
 Combined with sustainability efforts, a seasonal menu can help you provide a better-tailored dining experience for your loyal customers to keep them coming back and spreading the word about your new menu.